ChanYvonne/Term2CSFInalProject/README.md

 #Start here when updating the readme.
 I will fix the version numbering later.

+05-30-16
+Version 0.4.0
+Sammy-Saving is a thing now!
+Only saves as a text file.
+Can't open files either....

 05-21-16/05-20-16
+Version 0.3.0
 Yvonne - created a textbox to be implemented in the GUI (using an array of nodes to keep track of properties of each character)

 05-19-16
+Version 0.2.2
 Yvonne - adjusted size and orientation of dropdown menu.
 Made it editable so users can type in desired font for easy access.
        - created new drop down menu to adjust the size of text